sobandov/SHPC/index.md

 ### Sample holograms

 Here are the hologramas from where the videos shown prevously were exctracted.
-You can download the folders with the whole set of holograms and try them yourselfel.
+You can download the folders with the whole set of holograms and try them yourself.

 - [USAF Test](https://drive.google.com/drive/folders/1bAfjlpGmKy6tdngCz6NAa601YNRNC2S5?usp=sharing)
 - [Red blood cells](https://drive.google.com/drive/folders/1McD-yl8pHNrWxM6Vdd6p0wdMfufiy3BE?usp=sharing)